 The subject leader monitors the effective delivery of the maths curriculum by:

-- Looking at planning for medium and short term
+- Looking at medium and short term planning.

 - Analysing the teacher assessments on Pupil Asset.